Help center

 Mileage reasons Adds, edits, enables, or disables tenant mileage reasons.
 Default reasons can be disabled or re-enabled but not edited or deleted.

-Tenant default administrator Shows the protected super user for the tenant.
+Tenant default administrator Shows who currently holds the company account — the account owner — and is where that is handed to somebody else.
 This user keeps the required first paid license.
+See The account owner below.

 Billing and License Management